quikchaos.com

 dh81-sdr-common (New)

 Shared DSP primitives for the dh81 SDR project family.
-Provides common signal-processing building blocks used across noaa-wx-rs and wwv-rs.
+Provides common signal-processing building blocks used across dh81-sdr-rs, noaa-wx-rs, and wwv-rs.

 goertzelsingle-frequency DFT detector - stateful streaming struct + stateless one-shot function